N. Korea to rejoin South's time zone in conciliatory gesture - Journal du Cameroun

 The pair held the summit — the third such meeting between the two Koreas — at the border truce village of Panmunjom, during which Kim set the foot on the south side of the border for the first time and the two leaders pledged to pursue denuclearisation and a permanent peace.

-Kim said he found it “heartbreaking” to see the two wall clocks hanging at the summit room showing different times for the two neighbours, the spokesman Yoon Young-chan said.
+Kim said he found it “heartbreaking” to see two wall clocks hanging at the summit venue showing different times for the two neighbours, the spokesman Yoon Young-chan said.

 “Since we were the ones who made the change from the standard time, we will go back to the original time.
 You can announce it publicly,” Yoon quoted Kim as saying.

-Yoon hailed the move as a “symbolic move” for better ties between Seoul and Pyongyang.
+Yoon hailed the gesture as a “symbolic move” for better ties between Seoul and Pyongyang.

-The two countries have remained at war technically after the war ended with an armistice instead of a peace treaty, and Moon and Kim on Friday vowed to seek the formal end of the war.
+The two countries have remained technically at war after the conflict ended with an armistice instead of a peace treaty.
+Moon and Kim on Friday vowed to seek a formal end to the war.

+North Korea is not the only country to have used a time zone to assert its national identity.

+China and India have both imposed single time zones to promote unity across their vast territories, with people in China’s westernmost provinces keeping to Beijing time despite the sun rising two hours later than in the capital.